spdobest/RxJavaWorld/README.md

 Observables observe data streams and emit them to subscribed Observers.
 Rx Java provides 5 base classes to create observable classes.

+#### What is the need of Reactive Programming ?
+Ans : Reactive Programming is nothing but the Asyncronous Programming.
+Independent of other task.

+Observeable.from(doNetworkOperation()).
+SuscribeOn(Scheduler.io).

+**RX = OBSERVABLE + OBSERVER + SCHEDULERS**

+**So at a very high level, RxJava is all about:**

+Creating an Observable.
+Giving that Observable some data to emit.
+Creating an Observer.
+Assigning the Observer to an Observable.
+Giving the Observer tasks to perform whenever it receives an emission from its assigned Observable.

 ### Observer ###
 Start listening.
 Observervables will terminate either by emitting Data Successfully or terminate by showing an Error.
 Observervables never terminate operation without doing Anything.
 If we click one Button, it will show Output data successfully or it will show Error.